prajaviS/Payment-Gateway-Integration/README.md

 - Responsive website design using HTML and CSS
 - Use of Bootstrap for streamlined development and consistency
 - Donation form for users to enter their donation amount and other details
-- `razorpay.php` file for backend payment processing
+- razorpay API file for backend payment processing

 ## Technologies Used